JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 **Explain why Agile is necessary for complex product development**

+Agile accelerates product development cycles

+Agile teams can release products 50 to 80% faster than teams with traditional approach to product development.

 **Differentiate between being agile and doing agile**

 **Diffrentiate between agile and waterfall approaches and where each makes sense**